 If we expand $(\ln p)'^{(1)}$ with respect to the metric perturbations, we obtain first order Boltzmann equation of the temperature perturbations with metric perturbations.
 On the other hand, collecting second order terms, the second order equation can be written as

-where we have used (\ref{bol:1st}) for substituting $\mathcal A^{(1)}$ into the expression.
-As we commented above, $\mathcal A^{(2)}$ does not have any monopole terms since the Compton scattering does not change the photon number; however, the temperature is raised by acoustic reheating, namely, the photon number is changed due to $3\Theta \mathcal A^{(1)}$ on the left.
-Integrals with $p^n$ should be always consistent even if they do not have any physical implications since we should respect the equation at the distribution function level.
+where we have used (\ref{bol:1st}) for substituting $\mathcal A^{(1)}$ into the expression. $\mathcal A^{(2)}$ does not have any monopole terms since the Compton scattering does not change the photon number; however, the temperature is raised by acoustic reheating, that is, the spacial configuration is changed due to $3\Theta \mathcal A^{(1)}$ on the left.
+Integrals of the Boltzmann equation with respect to $p^n$ should always be consistent even if they do not have any physical implications since we should respect the equation at the distribution function level.
 Therefore, each coefficient for $\mathcal G$ and $\mathcal Y$ should be equal so that we obtain the Boltzmann equations for $\Theta^{(2)}$ and $y$ independently.
 One then immediately finds

-In contrast to (\ref{bol:1st}), there are source terms in the l.h.s. of (\ref{sec:eq}), and this implies that the small scale perturbation generates large scale temperature perturbations at second order, whose homogenous component is recently pointed out in~\cite{Jeong:2014gna,Nakama:2014vla}.
-It is important that $\mathcal B^{(2)}$ does not have any pure second order terms except $y$.
+In contrast to (\ref{bol:1st}), there are source terms in the l.h.s. of (\ref{sec:eq}), and this implies that the small-scale perturbation generates large-scale temperature perturbations at second order, whose homogenous component is recently pointed out in~\cite{Jeong:2014gna,Nakama:2014vla}.
+It is crucial that $\mathcal B^{(2)}$ not have any pure second-order terms except $y$.
 If one does not introduce the $y$ to the distribution function at the beginning, (\ref{bol:2nd}) is not satisfied since both $\Theta\mathcal A^{(1)}$ and $\mathcal B^{(2)}$ are already determined at first order and do not coincide in principle.
-This also implies that the $y$ is determined by the linear perturbations automatically.
+This also implies that the $y$ is determined by products of the linear perturbations automatically.
 Let us expand (\ref{y:eq}) by substituting the following form:

 Then we find